PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Evaluation

 \subsection{Ablation Study}

 In the following, we evaluate how different design choices and hyperparameters influence the detection performance of our proposed method.
-From \Cref{tab:detection_results} we see that the best baseline using likelihoods is $\Delta(x_t,c)$ with an average detection AUROC of $74.8\%$, closely followed by ICAS with $74.2\%$.
-Simply learning a token-wise score function for $\Delta(x_t,x)$ (with both $\alpha$ and $w$ fixed) already yields a substantial improvement to an average AUROC of $88.3\%$.
-While learning either $\alpha$ or $w$ (in addition to $f_\theta$) already reaches around $92\%$, learning both is clearly the optimal choice.
-In addition, we also try to learn a mapping $f_\theta: \mathbb{R}^2\to \mathbb{R}$ that directly maps the tuple $(\cond,\uncond) \in \mathbb{R}^2$ to a token score (which makes learning $\alpha$ obsolete).
-With fixed $w$ we achieve $91.8\%$, but learning additional scale weights gives a substantial improvement to $95.0\%$.
-However, this approach involves more learnable parameters and leads to slightly higher variations between runs.

-We also tested how many training samples are required to obtain a well-calibrated PRADA model.
-As expected, more training data is beneficial, but already 25 samples (real and generated, respectively) allow PRADA to outperform all but one baseline, and with 50 training samples, PRADA achieves SOTA performance (recall that the strongest competitor, D$^3$QE, was trained on 200\,000 images).
+Simply learning a token-wise score function $f_\theta$ for $\Delta(x_t,x)$ (with $\alpha=1$ and $w_i=\tfrac{1}{S}$ fixed) already achieves an average AUROC of $88.9\%/87.1\%$ (class-to-image/text-to-image), outperforming the baselines $\Delta(x_t,c)$ and (finetuned) ICAS (see \Cref{tab:detection_results,tab:ablation}).
+Additionally learning either $\alpha$ or $w$ provides further improvements, but learning both is clearly the best choice, and is thus our default.
+In addition, we also try to learn $f_\theta: \mathbb{R}^2\to \mathbb{R}$ that directly maps the tuple $\big(\cond,\uncond\big) \in \mathbb{R}^2$ to a token score (which makes learning $\alpha$ obsolete).
+With fixed $w$ we achieve AUROC values of $88.2\%/98.7\%$, but learning additional scale weights gives a substantial improvement to $92.8\%/99.5\%$.
+However, this approach leads to slightly higher variations between runs.
+We also test how many training samples are required to obtain a well-calibrated PRADA score.
+As expected, more training data is always beneficial, but (focusing on the text-to-image models) already 25 samples (real and generated, respectively) allow PRADA to outperform all but two baselines, and with 125 training samples, PRADA is only surpassed by B-Free (which was trained on over 300\,000 images).
 Moreover, our results show that PRADA is largely insensitive to the number of hidden neurons in each layer of $f_\theta$.
 We provide detailed results of our ablation study in Appendix~\ref{app:ablation-study}.